PascalCorpsman/FPC_DOOM/Readme.md

 ## Lessons learned ?
 As this section is not interesting for everyone i extracted this into a separate section [lessons learned](lessons_learned.md).
+Furthermore there are some special points when porting a "old" DOS application to a modern "Linux/Windows" application, which i handle in the section [DOOM vs. LCL](doom_vs_lcl.md).

 ## progress:
 <!--